apples/scc/wrf/compile/compile.md

 Once you have it successfully compiled, move on to the `run.md` readme in order to learn how to run WRF across either all or some of the MICs.
-Compiling WRF for the MICs is needed if you want to run WRF in simultaneous mode (across the host and MICs) or native mode (across one or all MICs).
+Compiling WRF for the MICs is needed if you want to run WRF in symmetric mode (across the host and MICs) or native mode (across one or all MICs).